12 Volt (12v) Toyota Prius Auxiliary Battery for 2001, 2002, 2003 with installation kit

 - Weight 25lbs

-- Warranty: 1 year replacement warranty excludes damage due to misuse or neglect, improper charging or improper application of battery
+- Warranty: 18 months replacement excludes damage due to misuse or neglect, improper charging or improper application of battery.
+If you are over 25 miles from us call 800-237-6126 Click here for full details.

 We ordered one other Prius battery and had it replaced under warranty.
 Wanted to let you know we found the cause of the drain - we had an aftermarket car stereo causing steady drain even with the ignition off.
 That's finally fixed, and we're replacing the weak battery for what we expect will be the final time, and we don't expect warranty coverage.
 Thanks for your excellent support in the past!
 R.T., Fort Collins CO